ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 .. date: 2015-04-21 23:01:09 UTC
 .. tags: Ubuntu,MATE,Raspberry Pi,download,armhf
 .. link: https://ubuntu-mate.community/t/ubuntu-mate-15-04-for-raspberry-pi-2/517
-.. description: Ubuntu MATE 15.04 for the Raspberry Pi 2
+.. description: Ubuntu MATE 15.10 for the Raspberry Pi 2
 .. type: text
 .. author: Martin Wimpress
 -->

-Rohith Madhavan and Martin Wimpress have made an Ubuntu MATE 15.04 image for the Raspberry Pi 2 which you can download or build yourself.
+Martin Wimpress and Rohith Madhavan have made an Ubuntu MATE image for the Raspberry Pi 2 which you can download or build yourself.

-The image is functional and based on the regular Ubuntu `armhf` base, and not the new Snappy Core, which means that the installation procedure for applications is the same as that for the regular desktop version, ie using `apt-get`.
+The image is functional and based on the regular Ubuntu `armhf` base, not the new Snappy Core, which means that the installation procedure for applications is the same as that for the regular desktop version, ie using `apt-get`.

-We have done what we can to optimise the build for the Raspberry Pi 2 and one can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so we recommend that you use a Class 6 or Class 10 microSDHC card.
+We have done what we can to optimise the build for the Raspberry Pi 2 and one can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we recommend that you use a Class 6 or Class 10 microSDHC** card.
 If you build the image yourself we recommend you use the `f2fs` filesystem.

 You'll need a microSD card which is 4GB or greater to fit the image.
 The file system can be resized to occupy the unallocated space of the microSD card, similar to Raspbian.

 **NOTE!
 There are no predefined user accounts**.
 The first time you boot the Ubuntu MATE image it will run through a setup wizard where you can create your own user account and configure your regional settings.
 The first boot is quite slow, but once the first boot configuration is complete subsequent boots are much quicker.

 <div align="center">
   <img src="/gallery/Screenshots/ubuntu-mate-1504-raspberry-pi-2-screenshot.png" /></a><br />